markusrenoldner/markusrenoldner.github.io/_portfolio/transport_sys_periodic.md

 $$\partial_{tt} u + b\cdot\nabla (b\cdot\nabla u) = h,$$

-for a suitable function $h$.
+for a suitable function \\(h\\).
 This last problem resembles the linear wave equation, hence the name.

 The aim of this tutorial is to show how to use periodic boundary conditions.
 We will choose the following setting: